geaz/emu-gameboy/README.md

 ## Compatibility

-*It is not intended to provide a full compatibility for all available cartridges.*
+*It is not intended to provide a full compatibility for all available cartridges or games.*
-*Or to implement every single quirk of the Game Boy Hardware.*
+*For example: I just did a naive bank switching implementation without ROM handling.
+Just enought to run Blarggs CPU test rom.*

 This is a *programming experience project* and it does not aim to be a daily use emulator to play with.
 Use other great emulators for this purpose.
 For example: